GregoireBoussac/ChromeDino/README.md

 3. Download the driver corresponding to your OS
 4. Unzip the archive
 5. Move the driver in the folder of the repository.
 Otherwise, you can update the driver's path in `dino.py`

+## OpenCV

+You might encounter issues with OpenCV, like I did on Mac OS El Capitan.
+OpenCV 2.4.0.11 and 3.4.0.12 dit not work (well).
+Thus I chose to install the version 3.3.0.10 Thus, you might have to choose a custom version, depending on your OS.

+To do so, you can run `pip install opencv-python==x.x.x.xx`, replacing "x.x.x.xx" by the name of the desired version.